akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 17 XXX — Christmas Court -- AK:TODO RENUMBER

+Here is the updated **Christmas Court** chapter with the new material integrated.
+I have placed Godfrey’s defence scene **before** the Duchess arrives, and revised the “An Ally” section to credit both Queen Matilda and Duchess Matilda FitzRoy.

+---

+## Chapter 31 – Christmas Court (Revised)

 Soon enough, the court assembled at Westminster for Christmas.
 Nobles from across England, bishops, barons, and foreign visitors filled the halls.
 Beatrice, now dressed in gowns provided by the Queen's own seamstress, moved through the crowds with growing confidence.

+But the half‑sisters had grown bolder since the King’s departure.
+Avice’s whispers followed Beatrice through every corridor.
+Eustacia’s giggles echoed behind her back.

+---

+### A Quiet Stand

+One morning, as Avice opened her mouth to deliver a cutting remark about “the goose girl’s manners,” Godfrey stepped between them.

+He did not shout.
+He did not threaten.
+He simply stood there, his hand resting on the back of Beatrice’s chair, his gaze steady on Avice.

+“You will not speak of my betrothed in that manner,” he said.
+His voice was quiet, but it carried.

+Avice’s smile faltered.
+“My lord, I meant no—”

+“You meant exactly what you said.”
+Godfrey did not move.
+“I have watched my father’s court long enough to know cruelty when I see it.
+You will stop.
+Now.”

+The half‑sisters exchanged a glance.
+Eustacia looked away.
+Avice’s face reddened, but she curtsied stiffly and retreated.

+Beatrice stared at Godfrey.
+“You did not have to—”

+“I should have done it weeks ago.”
+He looked at her, and for a moment his mask cracked.
+“I have spent my life standing aside.
+No longer.”

+From that day, the open cruelties ceased.
+The whispers continued, but no one dared speak loudly while Godfrey was near.

+---

+### The Duchess Arrives

 Then the Duchess of Brittany arrived.

-Matilda FitzRoy—Henry's daughter, Godfrey's half-sister—was eighteen, sharp-eyed, and came with her own suspicions.
+Matilda FitzRoy—Henry's daughter, Godfrey's half‑sister—was eighteen, sharp‑eyed, and came with her own suspicions.
 She had heard of the goose girl, the vow, the strange betrothal.
 She had come to see for herself.

-To Godfrey, privately: "Is she real, or have you lost your wits?"
+To Godfrey, privately: “Is she real, or have you lost your wits?”

-Simply: "She's real."
+Simply: “She’s real.”

-"We'll see."
+“We’ll see.”

 ---

 The garden walk was cold but clear.
 The Duchess walked beside Beatrice, asking sharp questions about the manor, the village, the running of things.
 Beatrice answered directly, without pretense.

 The Duchess paused.
-"I remember this area.
-Sometimes when my father hunted here, we stayed with our old nurse a few miles away, by the river bend."
+“I remember this area.
+Sometimes when my father hunted here, we stayed with our old nurse a few miles away, by the river bend.”

 Beatrice laughed.
-"I know the one.
+“I know the one.
 Guarded by ferocious geese.
-I have a dear goose from there myself."
+I have a dear goose from there myself.”

 ---

-### A quiet understanding
+### A Quiet Understanding

 Later that night, the Duchess found Godfrey in the castle chapel, alone.